-format - format a string by replacing references to parameters string format (string fmt, element param, ...)
+format - format a string by replacing references to parameters string format (string fmt, property param, ...)

-The format function will replace all references within the fmt string with the values of the referenced elements.
+The format function will replace all references within the fmt string with the values of the referenced properties.
 This provides functionality similar to the c-language's printf function.
 The syntax of the fmt string follows that provided in the java language; see the Formatter entry for full details.
-When passing a resource as an argument, the string replacement field should be used.